Arizona and Utah are amongst my favourite places on Earth.

 The stunning natural beauty speaks for itself.
 Jaw-dropping canyons, snaking rivers, rusty red cliffs and scenic roads in every direction.
 It’s raw, majestic, inspiring and yet peaceful.
 And the best way to explore this magical land is by road.

 I started this loop-style road trip in Phoenix, Arizona.
 This has a major international airport and flights are relatively affordable (check out latest flight prices on Skyscanner).
 But you could alternatively start the route in Las Vegas, Nevada however I feel that the bright lights and energy of that city would tend to detract from the tranquil and nature-centric vibe of this road trip.
-If you follow my route and do all the hiking, you’ll probably be pretty tired after this trip and the last thing you’ll want is bright flashing lights in your face.
+If you follow my route and do all the hiking (make sure you have proper gear for the hikes you'll be doing and the seasonal conditions at the time), you’ll probably be pretty tired after this trip and the last thing you’ll want is bright flashing lights in your face.
 But hey, that’s your call.

 The advantage of the same starting and end point is that rental cars are usually cheaper, avoiding a 1-way fee (check out latest car rental prices).